cannam/repoint/README.md

 Repoint was written by Chris Cannam, copyright 2017-2018 Chris Cannam, Particular Programs Ltd, and Queen Mary University of London.
-It is provided under a BSD licence: see the file COPYING for details.
+It is free software provided under an MIT-style licence.
+See the file COPYING for details.